GaussianWonder/image_to_cnc/converter/README.md

 OPTIONS:
     -d, --debug_preview <FLOAT32>    Exports the image with points traced on it.
 This comes with its own scale value for point precision.
 See point_precision for details
     -h, --help                       Print help information
-    -i, --image                      Export image to the given export path -p, --p_precision <FLOAT32>      Exports edge points with a given precision.
+    -i, --image                      Export edge detected image to the given export path.
+This is disabled by the --skip-canny flag
+    -p, --p_precision <FLOAT32>      Exports edge points with a given precision.
 This is a scale factor for the initial image resolution
-        --skip-indexing              Excludes individual edge images from the export -V, --version                    Print version information
+        --skip-indexing              Excludes individual edge images from the debug_preview -V, --version                    Print version information
 ```